======================================================================

 the Master System Compact and the Master System III, and Tectoy has

 also received requests to remake the original Master System.
-A 2012
+In 2012,

-article on UOL wrote that Tectoy re-releases of the Master System and
+UOL reported that Tectoy re-releases of the Master System and Mega

-2016, Tectoy said they had sold 8 million units of Master System
+Tectoy said they had sold 8 million units of Master System branded

 Technical specifications